qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 <img src="./examplecamera.jpg">

 Be sure to put stream and snapshot URL's in correct entry spots.

-If you have removed the Wifi dongle to free up CPU, you can set FPS to 10 or sometimes 15.
+If you have removed the Wifi dongle to free up CPU cycles, you can set FPS to 10 or sometimes 15.
-If still using WiFi, consider 5 FPS as safer frame rate.
+If still using WiFi, consider 5 FPS as safer frame rate for CPU load.

-After completing camera set up in Fluidd's camera, your cameras should be display in the main Fluidd page.
+After completing camera set up in Fluidd's camera, your cameras should display in main Fluidd page.
 You can select an individual camera or all cameras as your display.